 - How do I use my All-Arizona Academic Team waiver?

 You must apply and be admitted to either, Arizona State University, Northern Arizona University, or the University of Arizona.
 You will need to contact the financial aid office of the institution you choose to attend for procedures in using your waiver.
-The phone numbers are provided in your letter.
+The phone numbers for the contacts at each university will be provided by your All-AZ Advisor.

 - I am planning to stay at the community college and take additional classes before I transfer.
 When am I required to transfer to the university to use my waiver?

 You have up to one year to begin using your resident tuition waiver.
 The waiver covers a maximum of 60 credit hours, not to exceed IO semesters, excluding summer.
-Be certain you work with academic advisors at the universities and community colleges to take the classes you need before you transfer.
+Be certain you work with academic advisor to take the classes you need before you transfer.
 You are encouraged to complete your Associate degree before transferring to the university system.

 - Can I use the waiver if I attend the university part-time?